 We appreciate there’s a lot of jargon here, so if you are new to NFTs and blockchain technologies, this glossary of terms may help.

 As with many new technologies, blockchain and NFTs found origin in processes that were soon understood to be inefficient.
-This will improve rapidly over time.
-In fact, the entire Ethereum chain is well on its way to completing its migration to proof of stake in the coming months.
-But, given the well publicised environmental impact of first generation proof of work blockchains, it is hardly surprising – and only necessary – that hard questions need to be asked and answered on these issues.
+This will and has already improved rapidly over time but, given the well publicised environmental impact of first generation proof of work blockchains, it is hardly surprising – and only necessary – that questions around the environmental impact need to be asked and answered on these issues.
 Which is why transparency has been our approach from the start.

 This study by UCL Centre for Blockchain Technologies concludes that PoS-based systems can make a contribution to reducing energy consumption – and could even undercut the energy needs of traditional central payment systems (e.g. Visa) – raising hopes that this technology can actually contribute positively to combating climate change.